contao/docs-archive/api/hooks/initializeSystem.md

 # initializeSystem

 The `initializeSystem` hook is triggered right after the system initialization process is finished and before the request processing is started.

-It is available from version 3.1.0.
+> **Tag** Available from version 3.1.0.

 ## Example

 ```php
 <?php